Junyaokk/IPMOF/README.md

 - *scenario num*: the number of scenarios within a problem instance.
 - *data dir*: the directory for storing the task results.

 The default parameters for these algorithms are specified in 'default_paras.py'.
 To introduce the implementation of three algorithms, they are run with the same parameters set.
 However, this does not guarantee the optimality of the results.
 For users, we provide a summary of the recommended parameter intervals and values.
-Further details can be found in Appendix D of this paper.
+Further details can be found in Appendix D of our paper.

 The relative test functions have been encapsulated, readers can read them in detail.
 For example, we create three tasks from above instance base for PBS, P\&K and hybrid algorithms.